 If you’re planning on visiting Gozo as soon as you arrive at Luqa International Airport, there is a direct bus shuttle service to the Cirkewwa ferry terminal.
 You can find more information about this ferry service on the Gozo Channel website.

 In Gozo, there's far less choice of hotels than in Malta.
 However, there are quite a few excellent hotels to choose from.
 They're mainly located in the main tourist areas.

 Gozo island also offers an extensive choice of guest houses, self-catering apartments, villas and farmhouses.

 During the peak season and especially during holiday weekends such as Easter, we recommend that you book your accommodation early, since there's a possibility that the most popular lodging options will be booked.

 This is because a large number of Maltese people cross to Gozo on these holiday weekends for a short break.
 Around the 15th of August (a few days prior and after) is also a busy time, due to the fact that the 15th is a public holiday and many Maltese people take their annual vacation leave around that time and go to Gozo for the week.

+Interested in renting a Gozo villa or farmhouse for your vacation?
+Then have a look at our Gozo Villas and Farmhouses page.
 There's plenty of info there on villas and farmhouses and what you can expect from this type of lodging option.
 Click here for full details.